About this listing

 This space easily sleeps 4 on uncommonly comfortable fold-out beds (seriously - - these are fitted with custom-sized toppers and are uber-comfy!)

-Guests have access to a shared bathroom, washer & dryer and coffee & toast in the morning.
+Guests have access to a shared bathroom, washer & dryer by request and coffee & toast in the morning.

 Interaction with Guests